Diving in Raja Ampat - Bluewater Dive Travel

 If you're looking to dive somewhere else in Indonesia after a Raja Ampat trip, there are a few great scuba diving destinations that you can consider.

-Manado and Bunaken and Lembeh Strait in North Sulawesi, are probably the easiest options, with direct flights available from Sorong (SOQ) to Manado (MDN).
+Manado, Bunaken, and Lembeh Strait in North Sulawesi are some of the easiest options, with direct flights available from Sorong (SOQ) to Manado (MDN).
 A flight to Manado would take you less than 2 hours, and within a 2-hour car ride or less, you can be in Lembeh Strait, the muck diving capital of the world!

 If you're looking for an off-the-beaten-path diving destination, Sulawesi has a lot to offer.
 Great scuba diving destinations keep popping up in Indonesia.
 Contact Bluewater Travel Advisors for the latest information!

-Bali is a possible option although getting there will not be as convenient as going to Sulawesi.
-Flights from Sorong to Bali (DPS) would require at least one stop in a city in Sulawesi, likely in Makassar (UPG), and you'll usually have to stay there overnight.
+Bali is a possible option, although getting there may not be as convenient as going to Sulawesi.
+Direct flights from Sorong to Bali (DPS) are uncommon, and most require at least one stop in a city in Sulawesi, likely an overnight layover in Makassar (UPG).

 Back to Menu